Geyser: Etymology

 The term 'geyser' in English dates back to the late 18th century and comes from Geysir, which is a geyser in Iceland.
 Its name means "one who gushes".

+Geology

 Form and function

 Geysers are nonpermanent geological features.
-Geysers are generally associated with volcanic areas.
+Geysers are generally associated with areas of recent magmatism.
 As the water boils, the resulting pressure forces a superheated column of steam and water to the surface through the geyser's internal plumbing.
-The formation of geysers specifically requires the combination of three geologic conditions that are usually found in volcanic terrain: intense heat, water, and a plumbing system.
+The formation of geysers specifically requires the combination of three geologic conditions that are usually found in volcanic terrain: heat, water, and a subsurface hydraulic system with the right geometry.

-The heat needed for geyser formation comes from magma that needs to be close to the surface of the earth.
-In order for the heated water to form a geyser, a plumbing system (made of fractures, fissures, porous spaces, and sometimes cavities) is required.
+The heat needed for geyser formation comes from magma that needs to be close to the surface of the Earth.
+For the heated water to form a geyser, a plumbing system (made of fractures, fissures, porous spaces, and sometimes cavities) is required.
 This includes a reservoir to hold the water while it is being heated.

-Geysers are generally aligned along faults.
+Geysers tend to be coated with geyserite, or siliceous sinter.
+The water in geysers comes in contact with hot silica-containing rocks, such as rhyolite.
+The heated water dissolves the silica.
+As it gets closer to the surface, the water cools and the silica drops out of solution, leaving a deposit of amorphous opal.
+Gradually the opal anneals into quartz, forming geyserite.
+Geyserite often covers the microbial mats that grow in geysers.
+As the mats grow and the silica is deposited, the mats can form up to 50% of the volume of the geyserite.